simp/simp-doc/docs/user_guide/Troubleshooting/Why_Cant_I_Login.rst

 Why Can't I Login?!
 ===================

-If you've reached this page, you're having issues logging into your system with a newly created account.
+If you have reached this page, you are having issues logging into your system with a newly created account.

-In almost all cases, this is because either your user has not been placed in a group allowed to access the system, your :term:`DNS` is setup incorrectly, or your :term:`PKI` certificates are invalid.
+In almost all cases, this is because either your user has not been placed in a group allowed to access the system, your :term:`DNS` is set up incorrectly, or your :term:`PKI` certificates are invalid.

 SSSD Password Checks